muazrana/group-project/README.md

    6.   return random_number

  ## Lambda function for Shuffle
- __"Suffle was a function created in order to combine 3 strings from both 'letter generator' & 'number generator' in order to get a unique id for each individual user.
+ __"Shuffle was a function created in order to combine 3 strings from both 'letter generator' & 'number generator' in order to get a unique id for each individual user.
 The code for shuffle file is written below:__

   1. import json
   2. import boto3